tiagojsag/playbook/projects/project-follow-up/index.md

 [another document](https://docs.google.com/document/d/1MGC8xPRhHqr7SbqFHh2k0Bmqo_4eyT2M3WzD8AjCBVg/edit),
 here we will talk about how to follow up on the different phases.

 ## Kick Off

+Once a new project comes in, there are a number things that should happen straight away
+- Create a project folder in dropbox and google drive + Slack channel.
+Invite core team to join it
+- Open a new entry on the intranet explaining the project and linking to key docs
+- setup a lightning talk to introduce the project to the whole team

 Check that everyone has done the tasks assigned in the kick-off, and that any produced documents are made available to everyone.

 ## Discovery